uezo/ChatdollKit/README.md

 - It takes 5-10 minutes to build.
 (It depends on machine spec)
 - Very hard to debug.
 Error message doesn't show the stacktrace: `To use dlopen, you need to use Emscripten’s linking support, see https://github.com/kripken/emscripten/wiki/Linking`
 - Built-in Async/Await doesn't work (app stops at `await`) because JavaScript doesn't support threading.
-Use [UniTask](https://github.com/Cysharp/UniTask) included in ChatdollKit.
+Use [UniTask](https://github.com/Cysharp/UniTask) instead.
 - CORS required for HTTP requests.
 - Microphone is not supported.
 Use `ChatdollMicrophone` that is compatible with WebGL.
 - Compressed audio formats like MP3 are not supported.
 Use WAV in TTS Loaders.